Their logo has a medieval knight in the middle, so noble and stern. But can we say the same for VPN Master as a VPN service and company?

 Users may pay through a credit card, PayPal, or Bitcoin.
 It’s cool that they accept Bitcoin, but you’re limited only to these three options.
 They don’t accept gift cards or other online payment systems.

-VPN Master is also equipped with protection to secure your payment from any risks of cyber attacks.
-It makes us wonder if it’s just as active as their customer support.
+VPN Master is also equipped with protection to secure your payment from any risks of cyberattacks.

 IP and DNS Leak Test: All good here

-We tested servers located in the following regions: France, Germany, New York.
+We tested servers located in the following regions: Germany and New York.

 For this portion, we were fortunate enough to have the servers work until we were done with the batch of IP and DNS leak tests.